 To demonstrate some of the variations in the D381 set, this page provides side-by-side scans of cards (some are in my possession and some aren’t).
-Whenever possible, it shows all 3 or even 4) cards issued for a player; otherwise, I show scans of those cards I have.
+Whenever possible, it shows all 3 or even 4 cards issued for a player; otherwise, it shows scans of just those cards I have.
 If you have any scans that I don’t, please let me know.
 I’d greatly appreciate it.

-Fleischmann cards were issued from 2 bakery locations in the Bronx and in Manhattan, as is noted in the coupon text.
+Fleischmann cards were issued from 2 bakery locations in the Bronx and in Manhattan, as identified in the coupon text.
 Almost all variations can be tied to differences between the cards from these 2 locations.
-Ferguson cards always use the image and copyright from one of the Fleischmann locations, but will have a 1-line caption and no publisher credit.
+Ferguson cards always re-use the image and copyright from one of the Fleischmann cards, but they always have a 1-line caption and no publisher credit.

-A (possibly incomplete) list of players with variations in their Fleischmann cards: Becker, Burns (Eddie), Clark, Collins, Hartzell, Janvrin (not shown here), Kantlehner, Konetchy, Landerus, Lewis, Mowrey, Oldring, Rariden (with variations from the same bakery location), Rousch, Rucker, Schang, Schauer, Speaker, Stengel, Thomas, Weilman, Wheat, and Wood (with variations from the same bakery location).
-Kocher has long been listed as a variation in the Standard Catalog, but I’ve never seen either; it’s likely that their Ferguson cards swap their images.
+A list of players with known variations in their Fleischmann cards: Becker, Burns (Eddie), Clark, Collins, Hartzell, Janvrin (not shown here), Kantlehner, Konetchy, Landerus, Lewis, Mowrey, Oldring, Rariden (with variations from the same bakery location), Rousch, Rucker, Schang, Schauer, Speaker, Stengel, Thomas, Weilman, Wheat, and Wood (with variations from the same bakery location).
+Kocher and Keating have long been listed with variations in the Standard Catalog, but I’ve never seen either; it’s likely that their Ferguson cards swap their images.
 Knetzer is also catalogued as an error variation, but it appears that the card was never corrected.

 Eddie Burns – 3 different cards

 The Burns card on the right is one of the few Ferguson cards with an attached coupon.
 The card on the left without a coupon came from the 540 East 81st St bakery.
 The Ferguson card’s copyright and picture match the Bronx Boul. card.